Comair Flight 5191: Probable cause

 During a public meeting on July 26, 2007, the NTSB announced the probable cause of the accident:

 The National Transportation Safety Board determines that the probable cause of this accident was the flight crew members' failure to use available cues and aids to identify the airplane's location on the airport surface during taxi and their failure to cross-check and verify that the airplane was on the correct runway before takeoff.
 Contributing to the accident were the flight crew's nonpertinent conversations during taxi, which resulted in a loss of positional awareness and the Federal Aviation Administration's failure to require that all runway crossings be authorized only by specific air traffic control clearances.

-NTSB investigators concluded that the likely cause of the crash was that Clay and Polehinke ignored clues that they were on the wrong runway, failed to confirm their position on the runway and engaged in too much conversation not pertinent to the flight, in violation of sterile cockpit procedures.
+NTSB investigators concluded that the likely cause was that Clay and Polehinke ignored clues that indicated that they were on the wrong runway, failed to confirm their position on the runway and violated sterile flight deck rules.

-Captain Clay's widow strongly disputes laying primary blame on the pilots, stating that other factors contributed, "including an under-staffed control tower and an inaccurate runway map."
+Clay's widow strongly opposes the NTSB's assessment blaming the pilots, stating that other factors contributed, "including an understaffed control tower and an inaccurate runway map."

 Aftermath

 A memorial service for the victims was held on August 31, 2006, at the Lexington Opera House.
-A second public memorial service was held on September 10, 2006 at Rupp Arena in Lexington.
+A second public memorial service was held on September 10, 2006, at Rupp Arena in Lexington.
 The Lexington Herald-Leader published a list of the victims with short biographies.

-The Flight 5191 Memorial Commission was established shortly after the crash to create an appropriate memorial for the victims, first responders and community that supported them.
-The commission chose the University of Kentucky Arboretum as its memorial site.
+The Flight 5191 Memorial Commission was established shortly after the crash to create an appropriate memorial for the victims, first responders and community.
+The commission selected the University of Kentucky Arboretum as its memorial site.

-The Flight 5191 Memorial, created by Douwe Blumberg, consists of a sculpture of 49 stainless steel birds in flight over a base of black granite.
+The Flight 5191 Memorial, created by Douwe Blumberg, consists of a sculpture of 49 stainless-steel birds in flight over a base of black granite.

-In July 2008, U.S. district judge Karl Forester ruled that Delta Air Lines could not be held liable for the crash, because although Comair is a wholly owned subsidiary of Delta, Comair maintains its own management and policies, and employs its own pilots.

-In December of the following year, Forester granted a passenger family's motion for "partial summary judgment" determining, as a matter of law, that Comair's flight crew was negligent, and that this negligence was a substantial factor causing the crash of Flight 5191.
+In July 2008, U.S. district judge Karl Forester ruled that Delta Air Lines could not be held liable for the crash, because although Comair is a wholly owned subsidiary of Delta, Comair maintains its own management and policies and employs its own pilots.
+In December 2009, Forester granted a passenger family's motion for "partial summary judgment" determining, as a matter of law, that Comair's flight crew was negligent, and that this negligence was a substantial factor causing the crash of Flight 5191.

 Runway 8/26 at Blue Grass Airport was closed in March 2009, and the new 4000 foot Runway 9/27 opened on August 4, 2010.
-The new runway has been built on a separate location not connected to Runway 22.
+The new runway has been built on a separate location not connected to Runway 22 and has completely enveloped the site of the crash.